Azure/azure-render-hub/docs/00-deployment.md

 Deploying the Azure Render Hub requires the following steps:

-* Create an Azure Active Directory (AAD) Appliation (used for authentication and to control access)
+* Create an Azure Active Directory (AAD) Application (used for authentication and to control access)
 * Deploying the hub from our Github Repo

 You can create the AAD application either using the Azure Portal, or using the [Azure Cloud Shell](#create-an-azure-ad-application-using-cloud-shell).
 Both approaches are described below.